SolarChem/solarchem-kg/README.md

 This repository is organized as follows:
 * `mappings/` contains the RML mappings needed to construct the knowledge graph from the input data sources.
 * `notebooks/` conains three notebooks, for (i) cleaning the source data, (ii) construct and enrich the knoweldge graph, and (iii) querying the knowledge graph.
+* `server-scripts/` contains the code organized in scripts to execute the cleaning and preparation of data, KG construction and update of ontologies and KG in GraphDB.

 ## Installation
 The code in this repository has been tested in `Python 3.9`

-In order to run the code, you need to install [Jupyter Notebooks](https://jupyter.org/install)
+In order to run the code, you need to either install [Jupyter Notebooks](https://jupyter.org/install) to test the notebooks, or execute the scripts in `server-scripts/`.

 ```
 pip install notebook
 ```

-Then, install the requirements of the project.
+The requirements of the project can be installed as follos.
 Creating an environment is highly recommended.
-For installing the extraction requirements, run:

 ```
 pip install -r requirements.txt